 Jugopetrol AD is the only fuel company in Montenegro offering a full coverage of the country including all major cities and key transit routes.
-Aiming to continuously improve its offering to the public and customer satisfaction, the Company is always looking to expand its network of petrol stations.
+Aiming to continuously improve its offering to the public and customer satisfaction, the company is always looking to expand its network of petrol stations.
 This may be achieved through acquisition of existing petrol stations owned by other companies or private individuals and by greenfield constructions in areas where there is increased demand.
+Such a model yielded new petrol station in Rožaje, that was opened in mid 2019. so Jugopetrol AD now operates two stations in Rožaje.